meceware/meceware.com/docs/fullpage-for-elementor.md

 * **Templates**

-  Use empty page template by default, use your own template, or use the theme template (might need Javascript and CSS skills)
+  Use empty page template by default, use your own template, or use the theme template (might need JavaScript and CSS skills)

 * **Auto-Updates**